Information and advice about the current pandemic.

 Many of you will be concerned about the Coronavirus (COVID-19) and how it may affect school.

-Newfield is partially open to some children from 22nd February 2021
+Newfield is fully open from 8th March 2021

 If it is essential for you to come into school you must speak to a member of the Senior Leadership Team to make arrangements beforehand.